cmertz/dotfiles/README.md

 # dotfiles

-This is a plain git repository with the dotfiles that are common to all of my workstations.
-They are simply cloned to `/`.
+This is a plain git repository with the dotfiles that are common to all of my Arch Linux workstations.

+They are simply cloned to `/`, no templating or installation scripts are necessary.

 The `.gitignore` excludes everything by default, things have to be added explicitly via `git add -f ...`.